-The chief cause of HCC in the West is hepatitis C followed by NAFLD and alcohol whereas it is hepatitis B in Asia and Africa.
-Eighty percent occur in low and middle resource countries.
-Screening programme for HCC in cirrhotics is cost effective and better cancer surveillance can be achieved by the recently developed GALAD (incorporating AFP, AFP-L3, PIVKA, age and sex) screening tool[38] along with radiologic strategies (contrast enhanced ultrasonogram using Li-RADS, multiphasic CT/aMRI scan) every 6 mo in high risk patients.
-Ninety percent HCC occur on background CLD which pose additional health risk to HCC itself.
-Liver biopsy carries risk hence liquid biopsy using detection of circulating tumor cells specific to HCC, mutation or methylation of circulating tumor DNA, and transcriptomic profiling of extracellular vesicles are promising.
+The main cause of HCC in the West is hepatitis C followed by NAFLD and alcohol whereas it is hepatitis B in Asia and Africa.
+Eighty percent occur in low and moderate resource countries.
+Screening program for HCC in cirrhotics is cost effective and better cancer surveillance can be achieved by the recently developed GALAD (incorporating AFP, AFP-L3, PIVKA, age and sex) screening tool[38] along with radiologic strategies (contrast-enhanced ultrasonography using Li-RADS, multiphasic CT/aMRI scan) every 6 mo in high-risk patients.
+Ninety percent HCCs occur with underlying CLD which pose additional health risk to HCC.
+Liver biopsy carries risk, hence liquid biopsy using detection of circulating tumor cells specific to HCC, mutation or methylation of circulating tumor DNA, and transcriptomic profiling of extracellular vesicles are promising.
 The widely followed BCLC staging system have been upgraded (to be more inclusive for surgery with/without downgrading of tumor) and provide better platform for optimal use of different treatment modalities like ablation, resection, LT, stereotactic body radiation, locoregional and systemic therapy.
-LT has been extended outside Milan criteria to include more patients by various expanded selection criteria with reduced but excellent long term results[39].
-Cancer in non cirrhotic liver is treated by LT with better understanding of transplant oncology.
+LT has been extended outside Milan criteria to include more patients by various expanded selection criteria with reduced but excellent long-term outcome[39].
+Cancer in non-cirrhotic liver is treated by LT with better understanding of transplant oncology.
 Newer drugs like multikinase inhibitors (Lenvatinib, Regorafinib, Cabozantinib, Ramucirumab), checkpoint inhibitors (atezolizumab, bevacizumab, durvalumab, pembrolizumab, nivolumab, ipilimumab and tremelimumab) are now available over sorafenib for systemic therapy with better outcome[40].
-Limitations are their unclear safety profile in Child Pugh stage B, best response not more than 50%, unclear treatment sequence and use in early stage of tumor.
+Limitations are their unclear safety profile in Child-Pugh stage B, best response not more than 50%, unclear treatment sequence and use in early stage of tumor.

 LT

 ALD is now the predominant cause for LT followed by HCV and NAFLD in the West[41] whereas it is still HBV/HCV in the East with ALD at its heels[42].
-With good patient selection, the present 1 year survival is 90% and 5 year of 70%.
-Good outcome has been substantially influenced by betterment of surgical techniques, perioperative management, organ preservation (normothermic machine perfusion), recipient selection (through organ sharing network), post transplant immunosuppressive management and of viral etiology ( DAA for HCV.
-Bulevirtide/NA for HBV/HDV).
+With good patient selection, the present 1-year survival is 90% and 5-year 70%.
+Good outcome has been substantially influenced by improvement of surgical techniques, perioperative management, organ preservation (normothermic machine perfusion), recipient selection (through organ sharing network), post-transplant immunosuppressive management and diseases of viral etiology ( DAA for HCV and Bulevirtide/NA for HBV/HDV).
 The challenge of limited organ availability has been addressed by accepting marginal and extended criteria donors (donors of cardiac death, 30%-60% steatotic liver explant without inflammation, HBsAg and HCV positive donors), split liver grafts and live donor transplant especially in Asia[41].
-Liver regeneration based approaches like stem cell therapy and organ bioengineering can also help.
-Most post transplant morbidity arise from prolonged use of immunosuppressive with resultant infections, hypertension, dyslipidemia, cardiovascular events, renal failure, malignancy and chronic organ rejection.
-Long term outcome can be improved by minimising/late introduction of standard IS or withdrawing it completely (20% become operationally tolerant) and using less toxic IS drugs (mToR inhibitors, interleukin 2 receptor blockers).
-With increased understanding of transplant immunology, research is on whether IS can be completely withdrawn after finite treatment by modulating recipient immunity (by CD4 Treg cells, regulatory dendritic cells or hematopoietic stem cell transplantation)[43].
+Liver regeneration-based approaches such as stem cell therapy and organ bioengineering can also help.
+Most post-transplant morbidity arise from prolonged use of immunosuppressives with resultant infections, hypertension, dyslipidemia, cardiovascular events, renal failure, malignancy and chronic organ rejection.
+Long-term outcome can be improved by minimizing/late introduction of standard IS or withdrawing it completely (20% become operationally tolerant) and using less toxic IS drugs (mToR inhibitors, interleukin 2 receptor blockers).
+With increased understanding of transplant immunology, research is underway whether IS can be completely withdrawn after finite treatment by modulating recipient immunity (by CD4 Treg cells, regulatory dendritic cells or hematopoietic stem cell transplantation)[43].
 The problem of HCV relapse leading to cirrhosis in 30% has been addressed by DAA.
-Present challenges for liver transplant are: (1) High alcohol recidivism; (2) ACLF grade 3 and severe acute alcohol related hepatitis; (3) NAFLD/non-alcoholic steatohepatitis with high comorbities; (4) Frailty in advance CLD; (5) Recipient and caregiver challenges; (6) Genetic variants; and (7) COVID-19.
+Present challenges for liver transplant are: (1) High alcohol recidivism; (2) ACLF grade 3 and severe acute alcohol-related hepatitis; (3) NAFLD/non-alcoholic steatohepatitis with high comorbidities; (4) Frailty in advanced CLD; (5) Recipient and caregiver challenges; (6) Genetic variants; and (7) COVID-19.
 Severe acute respiratory syndrome coronavirus vaccine fails to decrease mortality as the patient's immunity is already weakened.